 4. File Management

-The operating system is responsible for organizing and managing the file system, including the creation, deletion, and manipulation of files and directories.
+The operating system is responsible for organising and managing the file system, including the creation, deletion, and manipulation of files and directories.

 5. Netwrok Management

-Network management is also a important function of operating system, netwrok management helps to connect computer and share resources over a network.
+Network management is also an important function of operating systems; network management helps to connect computers and share resources over a network.
 It helps the devices to communicate and work together efficiently.

 6. Backup and Recovery